 When growing well, Ludwigia repens will bend slightly towards the lighting source, and new stem branches will sprout from the main stem as the plant reaches the surface.
 In addition to new stems, Ludwigia repens is also known to sprout out regularly roots along the stem’s internodes.
 These roots are called aerial roots and can be pruned off to touch up the appearance of the plant.

-Ludwigia repens can draw nutrients from the substrate though its heavy root system, but like most stem plants it does well with regularly water column fertilization.
-Micro nutrients, low levels of nitrates and phosphates (5 and 2 ppms respectively), in addition to higher lighting schemes will enhance the red hues of its leaves.
+Ludwigia repens can draw nutrients from the substrate through its heavy root system, but like most stem plants, it does well with regular water column fertilization.
+Micronutrients, low levels of nitrates and phosphates (5 and 2 ppms respectively), in addition to higher lighting schemes will enhance the red hues of its leaves.
 This plant does well in a wide range of water conditions.

 Ludwigia repens is easily propagated by cutting the stem in half and replanting the top.
 The bottoms of the stems can then be discarded or left in place for new stems to sprout.